 Lately, there has been a resurgence of evolutionary algorithms proposed as an alternative to established Reinforcement Learning algorithms (like Q-learning and Policy Gradients) or as an efficient mechanism for training deep neural networks (neuroevolution).
 Evolutionary algorithms are also amenable to embarrassingly parallel computations on commodity hardware.

 Real world safety-critical systems like aircraft are indeed required by regulation to go through a formal verification process for certification.
 Consider the following rule in the US federal aviation regulations: "When aircraft are approaching each other head-on, or nearly so, each pilot of each aircraft shall alter course to the right."
 (14 CFR part 91.113(e)).
 This rule can be easily specified in a logic-based formalism such as probabilistic temporal logic to account for sensor and perception uncertainty.
 We can then formally verify that an autonomous robotic pilot complies with the rule.
-A Deep Reinforcement Learning approach would require trial-and-error using a very large number of flight simulations.
+A Deep Reinforcement Learning approach would require trial-and-error using a very large number of flight simulations, although a hybrid approach consisting of generating DRL policies that satisfy probabilistic temporal logic constraints is a possibility.
 Autonomous agents like robotic pilots must comply with the laws, regulations, and ethical norms of the country in which they operate — a concept related to algorithmic accountability.

 Another issue is that modern machine learning algorithms like Deep Neural Networks (DNNs) and Random Forests are data-hungry.
 Organizations with low-data volumes can jumpstart their adoption of AI by modeling and automating their business processes and operational decisions with logic-based methods.
 For example, prior to 2009, less than 10% of US hospitals had an Electronic Medical Record (EMR) system.
-Logic-based Clinical Decision Support (CDS) systems for medical Knowledge Representation and Reasoning (KRR) have been successfully deployed for the automatic execution of Clinical Practice Guidelines (CPGs) at the point of care.
-Description Logic (DL) is also the foundation of the Systematized Nomenclature of Medicine (SNOMED) — an ontology which contains more than 300,000 carefully curated medical concepts organized into a class hierarchy and enabling automated reasoning capabilities by exploiting subsumption and attribute relationships between medical concepts.
+Logic-based Clinical Decision Support (CDS) systems for medical Knowledge Representation and Reasoning (KRR) have been successfully deployed for the automatic execution of Clinical Practice Guidelines (CPGs) and care pathways at the point of care.
+Description Logic (DL) is the foundation of the Systematized Nomenclature of Medicine (SNOMED) — an ontology which contains more than 300,000 carefully curated medical concepts organized into a class hierarchy and enabling automated reasoning capabilities based on subsumption and attribute relationships between medical concepts.

 An important reason why humans are efficient learners is that we are able to learn concepts and can represent and reason over those concepts efficiently.
 Pilots take a knowledge test to prove understanding of key concepts and the logical and causal connections between these concepts.
 Exam topics include: aerodynamics, propulsion, flight control, aircraft systems, the weather, aviation regulations, and human factors (aviation physiology and psychology).
 This knowledge and a lifetime of accumulated experience came in handy when on January 15, 2009, Captain Chesley "Sully" Sullenberger made the quick decision to ditch the Airbus A320 of US Airways flight 1549 on the Hudson River after the airplane experienced a complete loss of thrust in both engines due to the ingestion of large birds.
 All 150 passengers and 5 crewmembers survived.
 Simulation flights were conducted as part of the US National Transportation Safety Board (NTSB) investigation.
 In the final accident report, the NTSB concluded that "the captain's decision to ditch on the Hudson River rather than attempting to land at an airport provided the highest probability that the accident would be survivable."
 This event provides a good case study for AI research about decision making under not only uncertainty but also time pressure and high workload and stress levels.

-Principled approaches should be used for handling missing data and for representing the uncertainty inherent in clinical data.
+Principled approaches should be used for handling missing data and for representing the uncertainty inherent in clinical data including measurement errors and misclassification.
 We see the Bayesian approach as a promising alternative to null hypothesis significance testing (using statistical significance thresholds like the p-value) which has contributed to the current replication crisis in biomedicine.
 Furthermore, clinicians sometimes need answers to counterfactual questions at the point of care (for example, when estimating the causal effect of a clinical intervention).
 We believe that these questions are best answered within the framework of Causal Inference as opposed to prediction with Machine Learning.
 It is a well-known adage that correlation does not imply causation.
 Increasingly, observational studies using Causal Inference over real world clinical data are being recognized as complementary to randomized control trials (RCTs) — the gold standard for Evidence-Based Practice (EBP).
 These observational studies provide Practice-Based Evidence (PBE) which is necessary for closing the evidence loop.